Minecracked-YT/bevfacey.github.io/everyone.md

   * You may install programs or other operating systems if you prefer.
 Laptops will likely be wiped at the end of the semester.
 * You may also choose to connect and use additional monitors.
 * At the end of every class period, ensure that your work has been backed up online (e.g. Google Drive, Microsoft OneDrive, GitHub) in case of local file loss.
-* IT (CompWorks) students must set up a desktop computer with two monitors.

 ---